ltskinner/dank-crockpot-recipies/README.md

 * On the wet side, but goes great on sandwiches if youll eat it quick
 * Great on quesaldillas as well

+### Beef Barbacoa Tacos

+* This guy is a go-to, perfect for having chicks over.
+My mommy sent it to me so I don't have a link
+* Most links you'll find are super complicated.
+Don't make it complicated.
+* Ingredients:
+    * Any taco meat (I like sirloin strips or flank steak)
+    * Apple cider vinegar
+    * Barbacoa slow cooker spice packet [like this one](https://www.amazon.com/Old-El-Paso-Seasoning-Barbacoa/dp/B07QBDM3QD/ref=asc_df_B07QBDM3QD/?tag=hyprod-20&linkCode=df0&hvadid=475825687178&hvpos=&hvnetw=g&hvrand=13645712116782791919&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9012578&hvtargid=pla-1019259515271&psc=1)
+    * Taco extras (tortillas, cheese, lettuce, taco sauce you like)
+* Cut the meat in strips, put the spice packet and some vinegar (eyeball it) on low for like 8 hours and make tacos with it. boom. slaps

+### Chicken Tacos and variants ([like this](https://www.spendwithpennies.com/crockpot-chicken-tacos/))

+* just like one above. many variants out there.
+* MOST SIMPLE WAY: chicken and a jar of green salsa. can add a cut up onion for extra dankery
+* buss it into some tortillas with cheez and a boneless Pacifico and you rollin
+* can throw in a jar of pico or tomatoes or chiles

 ## A Lot of Work

 ### [Pork Ramen](https://www.chowhound.com/recipes/slow-cooker-pork-ramen-31178)